Nachtfeuer/concept-queen/README.md

 Nodejs, FreeBasic, FreePascal, D, CSharp (Mono), Scala, Groovy, Go, Kotlin, Lua, Dart and julia.

+## Who wins?
+That's not 100% clear; of course I've the measurements and from this C++ and C wins and also Go and D are not bad.
+However my domain languages are C++, Java and Python.
+As an exception In Python I did the most optimal implementation of the algorithm and at least with PyPy I were able to be faster as some other languages but still far away from the ones in the top four.
+I'm not expert in all those languages and I might not have choosen the optimal implementation; that's why the current results are not yet final.

+Also to say that the algorithms are single threaded and if I implement it in multithreaded some of the languages might be able to climb the ranking since some of those languages are designed for that purpose.
+Unfortunately I have not too much time and it might take a longer time until I can add that except YOU would contribute.

 ## Rules
 Everybody is - of course - invited to participate.
 You can use any language or an already provided language with an improved algorithm.
 However these are the rules

+ - your constributed content has same license as the project (MIT)
  - your algorithm should be able to accept an integer `n` representing a `n x n` chessboard
  - also - by default - you do not print all solutions of your application but you collect all.
+   Memory consumption is relevant.
  - The concrete language has to run isolated inside a Docker container;
    there are enough examples in folder `scripts`.
  - Keep it short and simple.
- - Looking at the times as measured while running through Travis CI you care for that you do not choose a chessboard dimension for which the calculation takes significantly longer than 2 minutes.
+ - Looking at the times as measured while running through Travis CI you should care for that you do not choose a chessboard dimension for which the calculation takes significantly longer than 2 minutes.
  - You provide the calculation for each chessboard dimension starting by 8 until the last one that does fit to the time limitation.
+A few seconds more is not bad but more than 2 minutes will be highlighted red in the report.
  - The output format for each chessboard should be like the example shows.
 You can run the `analyse.py` scripts to see whether an assertion is thrown.
  - You extend the analyse.json when you provide a new language.
  - You extend the README.md (this file) for the new language.